What are Anti Dilutive Securities

 - If this ratio is less than basic EPS, convertible debt is dilutive security and should be included in the calculation of diluted EPS.

-- If this ratio is greater than the basic EPS, then the convertible debt is anti-dilutive security.
+- If this ratio exceeds the basic EPS, then the convertible debt is anti-dilutive security.

 How to check if Convertible Preferred stock is an Anti Dilutive Security?